chongjiayee0156/FIT2004/README.md

-# Monash FIT2004 Algorithms and Data Structures
+# Basic Algorithms and Data Structures

-This repository contains my assignment attempts for an algorithms and data structures module in uni.
+This repository contains my assignment attempts for an algorithms and data structures module in year 2 uni.

 <hr>